eHealthAfrica/aether/aether-couchdb-sync/README.md

 ----

 - You'll need the `GOOGLE_CLIENT_ID` from lastpass.
 The client secret is not needed.
-- You need to generate a `AETHER_CORE_TOKEN` in your Aether Core admin interface.
+- You need to generate a `AETHER_KERNEL_TOKEN` in your Aether Kernel admin interface.
-- To run with HAT-Microsensus you need to make sure the 'village' and 'building' surveys have been created in your Aether Core instance (the 'name' should be exactly like the document prefixes from the HAT-Microcensus mobile app).
+- To run with HAT-Microsensus you need to make sure the 'village' and 'building' surveys have been created in your Aether Kernel instance (the 'name' should be exactly like the document prefixes from the HAT-Microcensus mobile app).

 Components
 ----